 Caution: During final assembly ensure the mating surfaces of the prosthesis are free from interposing material and the cover is fully in place prior to securing the cover.
-The locking cross pin or cover screws should be easily advanced and firmly secured using a two finger tightening technique.
+The locking cross pin should be easily advanced and firmly secured using a two finger tightening technique.

 (3.0 to 3.5 lb-in. of force).